d0nn-opsbyte/soko-huru-project/README.md

 ## How to use
 ### Requirements
 To use this application, you will need a computer, tablet or phone and access to internet
-### View Live site
-You may access the live site of this application [here]()

-- Able to contact sellers of the product of interest

-### Seller Side

-- Log in and manage products that is by adding new products and editing existing products
-- Also remove out of stock products

 ## Technologies Used